Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lfb.staking.v1beta1.HistoricalInfo"></a>

 ### HistoricalInfo
-HistoricalInfo contains header and validator information for a given block.
+HistoricalInfo contains header and validator, voter information for a given block.
 It is stored as part of staking module's state, which persists the `n` most recent HistoricalInfo
 (`n` is set by the staking module's `historical_entries` parameter).